|

 unceremoniously destroyed as a write-off.
 The Old Calculator Museum is

-documentation or sales literature.
+as any documentation or sales literature.